zhenzhiwang/HumanVid/README.md

 - **`2024/09/02`**: The Internet video part of HumanVid is released.
 Please download the video urls and camera parameters from [here](https://drive.google.com/drive/folders/1UGEkOKXYX9BGUFz0ao6lOGXkZjQGoJcZ?usp=sharing).

 # Video Data
 The video data is collected from the Internet and we cannot redistribute them.
 We provide the video urls and camera parameters for each video.
-The camera parameters are stored in the `camera.zip`.
-Please use scripts to download them.
+The camera parameters are stored in the `camera.zip` in the Google Drive.
+The videos could be downloaded by scripts from urls.

 # Camera Trajectory Format
 We follow [Droid-SLAM](https://github.com/princeton-vl/DROID-SLAM) and [DPVO](https://github.com/princeton-vl/DPVO) use [TUM Camera Format](https://cvg.cit.tum.de/data/datasets/rgbd-dataset/file_formats) 'timestamp tx ty tz qx qy qz qw' format for camera trajectory.
 The timestamp is number of frame.
 The tx, ty, tz are the translation of the camera in meters.
 The qx, qy, qz, qw are the quaternion of the camera rotation.